 1) Dave’s Traverse (sds) *** V5

 A full body pump of a problem along the rounded boulder.
-From the short overhanging arete on the left of the boulder fight your way rightwards along the lip, pulling onto the slab only when you can traverse no more.
-A slightly harder variation (V6) is possible avoiding feet on the lower block just past half way.
+From the short overhanging arête on the left of the boulder and a small crimp right of this, fight your way rightwards along the lip, pulling onto the slab only when you can traverse right no more.
+Top of the grade.

 1) Horror Arete * V4

-The striking tall arete yields via small sharp pockets and lay aways.
+The striking tall arête yields via small sharp pockets and lay aways.
+Terrifying…

 The left-hand side of the slab.